Sequential memory improves sample and memory efficiency in Episodic Control: Background and related work

-In contrast with the previous approaches, Model-Free Episodic Control (MFEC) tries to get rid of the gradient-based methods using a non-parametric or instance-based way of learning \citet{Blundell2016}.
-It records highly rewarding experiences in a tabular memory and follows a policy that capitalizes on those stored events.
-MFEC updates its estimates by storing in memory the highest Q values experienced in that state.
-When given a state, the system reconsiders its memory and picks the action that gave the highest reward.
-For novel states, the mean of the k state neighbours is calculated.
-Neural Episodic Control builds upon MFEC by realizing a differentiable neural dictionary (DND) in order to give better estimates \citet{Pritzel2017}.
+In contrast to ERL approaches that capitalize on different forms of episodic memory to accelerate learning, episodic control models, such as Model-Free Episodic Control (MFEC), remove all gradient-based methods using a non-parametric instance-based way of learning \cite{Blundell2016}.
+MFEC records rewarding experiences in a tabular memory and follows a policy that capitalizes on those stored events.
+MFEC updates its action-value estimates by storing in memory the highest Q values experienced in a state.
+When encountering a state, the system consults this memory and picks the state-action pair that gave the highest reward.
+When faced with novel states, their value is approximated by averaging the action-values of the $k$ state neighbours, using Euclidean distance as a similarity metric.
+Neural Episodic Control builds upon MFEC by adding a so-called, differentiable neural dictionary (DND) which stores slow-changing state representations and fast-updating value estimates, retrieving those values for efficient action selection by using context-based lookup \cite{Pritzel2017}.

-The Sequential Episodic Control (SEC) model that we present in this paper departs from the previous literature by storing the complete sequence of state-action couplets (i.e., events) leading to rewards, instead of storing the events as isolated memory units.
-An exception here is ERLAM, which does not treat events as being independent.
-However, the main difference between the SEC and ERLAM is that whereas the latter builds a graph based on the state transitions of the stored experiences to bootstrap the learning of a parametric RL agent, the former uses the memory directly for action selection and control.
+The Sequential Episodic Control (SEC) model that we present in this paper departs from the previous literature on episodic control in several aspects.
+First, it considers state-action pairs as integrated representational primitives which reflects hippocampal coding \cite{renno2010mechanism}.
+Second, it stores the complete sequence of state-action pairs (i.e., events) leading to goal states (e.g., rewards) conserving their serial order, instead of storing world states and actions as isolated memory elements.
+A partial exception here is ERLAM, which does not treat events as being completely independent.
+However, the main difference between SEC and ERLAM is that whereas the latter builds a graph based on the state transitions of the stored experiences to bootstrap the learning of a parametric RL agent, SEC stores memories in a sequential goal-oriented manner, conserving the temporal structure of action, and using this memory buffer directly for action selection and control.

-In non-parametric algorithms such as MFEC, there is no issue of bootstrapping and temporal credit assignment like in the gradient cases, nor the computationally costly tree search of model-based planning.
-SEC also follows a non-parametric approach to episodic control, using a sequential episodic tabular memory to store previously rewarded experiences to guide decision-making when encountering similar states.
-Therefore, SEC departs from the previous episodic control models in three significant ways.
-First, in how it deals with the perceptual similarity between states.
-Second, in how the action-value and the policy functions of a given state are computed based on the similar experiences stored in memory.
-Third, in how action selection occurs based on a memory-driven policy.